harvard-lil/perma/developer.md

 Perma's web archives are produced using [Scoop](https://github.com/harvard-lil/scoop): Perma capture requests call out to the [Scoop API](https://github.com/harvard-lil/perma-scoop-api/), which capture the requested website and return a WARC/WACZ to Perma.

-By default, Perma's `docker-compose` file will spin up a local Scoop API for you to experiment with.
+By default, Perma's `docker-compose.yml` file will spin up a local Scoop API for you to experiment with.

 ### Working with both repositories simultaneously